yosbelms/cor/docs/documentation.md

 ### Slices

-Slice expression construct an array from an existing array.
+Slice expression constructs an array from an existing array.
 ```
 colors = ['red', 'green', 'blue']